Off-duty deputy gets probation in Washington County shooting

 Washington County Sheriff Jay Cantrell said at the time Adams had been told he was being evicted, and Hellyer is a relative of the property owner.

-Adams was arrested in connection with first-degree battery and aggravated assault.
+Adams was arrested on charges of first-degree battery and aggravated assault.
 But, prosecutors said they didn't file a first-degree battery charge because the victim was uncooperative and did not wish to pursue charges.

 Prosecutors said the aggravated assault charge stemmed from two shots Adams fired before shooting Hellyer.